ADITYA1234556/Kubernetes-Project/readme.md

 Create a project with the name and key BoardGame as we will mention this is jenkins pipeline Go to administration -> configuration -> webhook -> name -> url http://<JenkinsPublicIP>:8080/sonarqube-webhook/ Create the webhook
+Sonarqube webhook settings are very crucial for the sonarqube server to send the quality gate data back to the Jenkins server
 ```

 ### 3. Run a docker container with sonarqube image: